Wednesday, February 14, 2024

 and at war with myself."

-Monika: By the way, how did you get on with your mother?
-Do you think she would accept you as her daughter now?
+Monika: If you don’t mind me asking, what was your relationship with your mother like?
+Do you think she would have been able to accept you as her daughter?

-Monika: Is “I Heard Her Call My Name: A Memoir of Transition” (2024) a natural continuation of your life described in “The Factory of Facts” or you have rewritten your life story from a female perspective?
+Monika: Is “I Heard Her Call My Name: A Memoir of Transition” (2024) a natural continuation of the life you described in “The Factory of Facts,” or does it represent a rewriting of your life story from a consciously female perspective?

-Monika: Which elements of your story, described in “I Heard Her Call My Name”, could be useful for other trans ladies?
+Monika: Looking back, which elements of your story in “I Heard Her Call My Name” do you think could be especially meaningful or helpful for other trans women?

 Lucy: I think there could be many, both for the older trans woman, who will certainly identify with many parts, and for the younger, who will see how knowledge of trans nature does not go away, no matter how strenuous the efforts or how long the struggle.

-Monika: You came out first on Instagram in 2021 and made it even more public by talking to Vanity Fair in 2022.
-Were you satisfied with the response from the media and your readers?
+Monika: You first came out publicly on Instagram in 2021 and then spoke even more openly in Vanity Fair in 2022.
+Were you satisfied with the response you received from the media and from your readers?

 Lucy: Yes, I heard from tons of people from my past, and someone changed my Wikipedia entry within half an hour of my coming out on Instagram.
 It was very satisfying.